 Swamp milkweed will likely benefit from a layer of mulch to keep the soil moist and weeds down.
 Most other milkweed species prefer dry conditions and will do better without any mulch.

-Seedpods will form on plants after flowering, typically in the fall.
-If you want to prevent the seeds from sprouting in your garden, clip off the seedpods before they have a chance to open.
+Seed pods will form on plants after flowering, typically in the fall.
+If you want to prevent the seeds from sprouting in your garden, clip off the seed pods before the seed pods have a chance to open.

 Because they are native plants, there’s no need to fertilize milkweed, and plants will likely do better without it.
 You can topdress the soil with compost every year to add some extra nutrients, but using a store-bought fertilizer isn’t necessary.